 Early Childhood Development Matters

 Rochester’s Child fundraises and advocates for high-quality early care and education because science and economics point to the importance of quality care.
-Neurological research shows that brain development occurs rapidly during the first 3 to 4 years of age; quality child care facilitates brain development whereas poor or even mediocre care can damage a child’s development.
-Economists have determined that every dollar spent on quality early childhood education saves $6 to $7 in later costs for grade retention, special education, and teen pregnancy services.
+Neurological research shows that brain development occurs rapidly beginning at birth and continues through age 3.
+The learning and skills a child develops through age 8 are the foundation for their success throughout their education.
+High quality early childhood programs can change the trajectory of a child’s life, especially for children challenged by poverty.
+Research shows that investments in high quality early childhood education saves in later costs for grade retention, special education, and teen pregnancy services.
 Finally, one of the most important predictors of success for at-risk children entering school is having attended quality early education programs.

 Leading Improvements in Early Care and Education